Gurpartap/aescrypt/README.md

 # AESCrypt - Simple Ruby AES encryption / decryption

-AESCrypt is a simple to use and opinionated AES encryption / decryption Ruby gem that just works.
+AESCrypt is a simple to use, opinionated AES encryption / decryption Ruby gem that just works.

 AESCrypt uses the AES-256-CBC cipher and encodes the encrypted data with base64.